 Yes, once your thesis proposal has been approved by Gallatin, you may apply for a SIFF Grant.
 Please see the online application for the SIFF Grant for more information.

 Yes, you may apply for the Graduate Thesis Support Fund.
 These awards provide up to $1,500 to support the purchase of equipment, travel, or any other reasonable expenses required to complete the thesis.

 After your adviser has approved your thesis, you must submit it to your second and third readers at least four weeks before your defense date.
 Please consult the page on the thesis submission and defense process for more information.

 The student is responsible for the scheduling process.
 You should consult with your adviser and the second and third readers about possible dates and times.
 After you have finalized arrangements for your defense, you will need to submit this information—the date and time, as well as the names and contact information of committee members—to Gallatin on the Thesis Defense Registration form at least three weeks prior to your defense.

-You must submit the final thesis online in a single Word or PDF document by using the online Final Thesis Submission form.
+You should submit the thesis using the online Final Thesis Submission form.

 You have 30 days from the date of the defense to changes recommended by your thesis committee.